chndranndr/coding-test/DOCUMENTATION.md

 ## Project Overview

-This project is a full-stack application that displays sales data in a user-friendly dashboard.
+This project is a simple full-stack application that displays sales data in a user-friendly dashboard.
 It consists of:

 - **Frontend**: A Next.js application that renders sales representatives' data
 - **Backend**: A FastAPI server that provides REST endpoints and optional AI functionality